ARM-software/acle/morello/morello.md

 * Update the copyright statement in section [Copyright](#copyright).
 * Add a reference to the [CHERI-HYBRID](https://github.com/CTSRD-CHERI/cheri-hybrid-c-guide) *CHERI Hybrid C/C++ Programming Guide* in section [Scope](#scope).
+* Converted document from rst to md.
+* Added metadata header with Jekyll and LaTeX formatting.
+* Added ToC declaration at the start of the document.

 ## References